-He says, "Soon after arriving in South Carolina, I discovered the Mountain Bridge area of North and South Carolina and the Upper Middle Saluda River.
+He says, Soon after arriving in South Carolina, I discovered the Mountain Bridge area of North and South Carolina and the Upper Middle Saluda River.
 I used photography to explore the river for images for my paintings that recalled the beauty and sublime power of the waterway.
 That work culminated in a successful summer residency at the McColl Center for the Visual Arts in Charlotte.
 While there, I asked to borrow the Center's digital camera to collect images for my work at the Middle Saluda, but was loaned a video camera instead.
-The fluidity and flexibility of digital video inspired me to incorporate it into my painting, creating with a multi-media approach, and even making finished experimental films."
+The fluidity and flexibility of digital video inspired me making finished experimental films."

 Such works were recently exhibited in

-Work by I. Michael Sir
+Work by J. Michael Simpson